British Wildlife Centre: Species and enclosures

-The animals

-There are approximately 40 species of British wildlife kept at the centre, such as red deer, roe deer, red foxes, weasels, badgers, river otters, hedgehogs, Scottish wildcats, and many more.
+History

+The British Wildlife Centre was founded in 1997 by David Mills, who converted his dairy farm into a centre to celebrate British wildlife.
+The first three years served pre-booked groups since which it is opened almost every day of the year to paying daytime visitors.

 Conservation

-The British Wildlife Centre claims to educate and encourage others to participate in wildlife conservation activities and participate in captive breeding programmes.

-Various animals are fed throughout the day, and regular keeper talks are held at these times.
+The centre aims to educate and to encourage participation in wildlife conservation.
+It also participates in captive breeding programmes.
+Its animals are fed throughout the day, and regular "keeper talks" are held at these times.
 The talks are at approximately 30-minute intervals, with some of the morning talks being repeated in the afternoon.